 Manchester Local Authority’s policy for determining admissions to maintained special schools is based upon matching the special educational needs of individual pupils to the particular range of needs provided for in each school.

 Special schools are broadly classified as providing for a particular type of special educational need.
 Since many pupils may show a combination of needs, the predominant identified need will normally be the determining factor in school placements.
-Lancasterian is an Early Years to Secondary age school.
-For pupils with Complex medical, communication and or physical disabilities and severe/moderate and complex learning difficulties in Manchester serving the South district of the authority.
+Lancasterian provides 180 places from EYFS to KS4 for pupils with a wide range of special educational needs.
+We offer specialised and differentiated curriculums for pupils with a variety of cognition and learning difficulties ( severe/moderate/specific) often in conjunction with other special education needs such as ASD, complex medical needs, communication dificulties and or physical disabilities.
+We admit pupils from across the city.

 The Local Authority (LA) does have ultimate control over the pupils admitted to each special school.
 Pupil placements follow a formal assessment of the pupils’ special educational needs.
 This process usually results in the issue of an Education Health Care Plan, naming the school which offers the most appropriate provision for the pupil concerned.
 From time to time pupils are admitted to a school for a short period of assessment.